nusenu/ansible-relayor/README.md

 * `tor_package_state` string
     - specify what package state the tor package should have
-    - possible values: present, latest (not supported on BSDs)
+    - possible values: present, latest (not supported on FreeBSD)
     - Note: The repository metadata is not updated, so setting this to latest does not give you any guarantees if it actually is the latest version.
     - default: present

 * `tor_binary` string
-    - name of the tor binary on the control machine used to generate the offline keys
+    - name of the tor binary on the control machine used to generate the offline and family keys
     - if the tor binary is not named "tor" on your control machine, you have to change the default (for example on Whonix workstations)
     - default: tor